 I think the simplest way to get a quick fix out for this would be to enable a filter or drop-down on the grades page to show just a single student's information in the existing grade table.
 This would eliminate the much more costly (long-term solution--maybe) of developing a separate page for viewing a single student's grades.
 Alternatively/additionally, an icon could be added next to each student to toggle viewing only that student's information in the table.

 Thank you for your request.
-It has been added to the enhancement ticketing system.
+It has been added to the enhancement ticketing system and listed as a high priority.
 Enhancement Request #6926—Grade Notification Settings.

 Interesting thought, actually, and I don't think it would be terribly difficult to implement.

 I'm glad to see the red coloration added in for zeros! :) It's already been helpful to see things that aren't submitted.

 This would need to be done in such a way that it doesn't become spammy or else it loses its value in warning people about changes that could potentially be devastating if missed.

 I think there is still some value here.
 Another possible or additional implementation would be to have small colored bubbles show up next to new/changed items on the master schedule.